HarryPaniccc/DnD/World of Helodaria/Caede.md

 ---

 > [!Caede's Oaths] Caede's Oaths
->*Caede has one unknown oath.
+>*Caede has one unknown first oath.
 He cannot recall its details.*
 >"I will slay undead."
 >"I will redeem those who are undeserving of death."